 The UAHT textbook program provides textbooks through a student rental textbook program.
-UAHT will acquire required textbooks and offer them for a flat rental fee for all course hours registered.
+UAHT will acquire the required textbooks and offer them for a flat rental fee for all course hours registered.
 The textbook rental program provides students the opportunity to pay a per credit hour fee to rent textbooks that would otherwise have to be purchased by the student.
 The goal of the UAHT book program is to provide a predictable cost that students can budget for accordingly.

-Consumables required for a course will not be an additional or unanticipated cost for the student taking oncampus classes.
+Consumables, workbooks, kits and other items required for courses are available for purchase (http://libraryweb.uaht.edu/uaht-bookstore/merchandise/) for the student taking on-campus classes.
 Rental fees will be evaluated annually to ensure the lowest possible cost for the student.
-The UAHT textbook program is located in the Rapert Library Complex.
+The UAHT textbook program is in the Rapert Library Complex.